Umoren/Umoren/README.md

 My focus area for the past few years has been with React, Vue, TypeScript, and technical content creation.

 When i'm not building products or writing articles, i'm:
-* Working on my Data Engineering Leaning Path
+* Working on my Data Engineering Learning Path
 * Algo & DS
 * doing something fun